zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

 # => [(1, 'Payroll', 'Building A, 5th Floor'), (3, 'Corporate Accounting', 'Building D, 10th Floor')]
 ```

-You can use `pdb` to experiment with creating/updating/deleting additional
+You can use the `ipdb` session to experiment with creating/updating/deleting
-`Department` objects in the database.
+additional `Department` objects in the database.

 ### Testing the ORM